 While pursuing an internship at the Clinic, students engage in assessments and offer direct service in multiple formats.
-Their counselling sessions are video-taped and excerpts are discussed and analyzed during weekly team supervision meetings.
-In addition to supervision from the Clinical Director, Tom Caplan, Julia Krane will join monthly to facilitate the integration of theoretical, practical, and experimental learning.
+Their counseling sessions are video-taped and excerpts are discussed and analyzed during weekly team supervision meetings.
 The supervisory team and student interns can also draw on other faculty members for consultation.
 All MSW interns undertake independent study projects related to some aspect of violence in intimate relationships.